OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 <br/>

+**BONUS TASK**

+If you have completed [Task 1](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/Task_1.md) and [Task 2](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/Task_2.md), we also have a **BONUS TASK** for you, if you want to take your skills a step further.
+[Task 3](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/Task_3.md) will take you a step deeper into integrating Git into a typical research workflow by showing you how to integrate it with R Studio.
+It is recommended that you have completed the first 2 tasks before proceeding with this one.

-However, the Open Source journey does not stop here!
+However, your Open Source journey does not stop here!
 This was just the beginning, and there are some incredible resources out there if you would like to do or learn more:

 * If you feel particularly inspired by this, you can endorse the [Science Code Manifesto](http://sciencecodemanifesto.org/), which is based on the five principles of code, copyright, citation, credit, and curation.